scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 when I switch back to "normal food" for dinners, or I should just eat my soylent and not worry about being hungry.

+Had soylent for lunch as usual and was pretty content with it.
+But had a bit of a day of work and ended up going to grab some comfort food for dinner.
+So not a full day of soylent as planned but that's ok.
+Also, my new batch of soylent arrived!
+Woo!
+Though I still have one pouch left, so that tells me I need to stop not eating my soylent so often and get back on that train!

+### Day 90

+Treated myself to my old breakfast routine to celebrate the weekend.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/